What is HS Code? Definition of Harmonized System (HS Code)

 Table of Contents

-Harmonised System (HS) Codes are widely used among industrial categorization systems for identifying and tracking exported products.
-The Harmonised System is a universal system for numerically identifying items that are exchanged across countries.
-It is used by customs officials across the globe to identify items for assessing duties and taxes and for collecting data.
+Harmonized System (HS) Codes are mainly used in industrial sorting systems to identify and track transported products.
+The HS is a universal system for numerically identifying items exchanged across countries.

-The HS is maintained and revised every five years by the World Customs Organisation (WCO).
+The World Customs Organisation (WCO) maintains and revises the HS code every five years.
 It is the basis for the United States and many other trade partners’ import and export categorization systems.
 The HS uses six-digit identifiers to identify categories and goods uniquely.
 For more specific categorization, countries may use lengthier codes beyond the first six.

 International Trading Using HS Codes As An Example